 "I'll fortify your barrier with an earthen vine shield then with my nature shifting.
 Go!"
 Raz commanded.

 Pepper staggered her feet to maintain proper balance in the turbulent arena, watching the two create shields around the treacherous bombs of shadow that were growing in scale by the second.
 Gripping the sword carefully, she glanced down at the intricate design on its sheath.
-Her eyes seemed to twinkle at the sight of it, as if holding a precious item long lost.
+Her pupils twinkled at the object, as if holding a precious item long lost.
 "It feels...warm...but-no I can't really describe it.
 What is it about this weapon that fascinates me so much?"
 Her observation fell across the smoothly spiraled grip, adorned with a large jade gemstone at its pommel.
 The cross guard was made of a silvery metal, whose beautiful luster drew the girl's gaze in magnetically.
 The blade was wide and double-edged, with a sharp point at the end.
 Despite its girth, the sword felt remarkably light.

 Pepper tore away, noticing a third monstrosity entering the alley.
 "You cannot stop the might of shadow!" the druid cried in a raspy voice, rushing at Tarie's back.
 Pepper tensed her entire body upon hearing the druid, cupping her hands in warning after spotting the enemy.
 "Look out Mister Beyworth!"
 Rushing over to the monk's side, she blocked the druid's path to Tarie.